Take Time for Prayer

 Writing down a prayer focus for the day helps us do two things.
 First, it helps us take aim at the target.
 And two, when God answers, it helps us remember!

 So write stuff down.
 Keep it simple.
-Use a notebook, or pick up a copy of my Pocket Planner.
 Whatever you do, talk about it with your kids.
 Build strong habits.
 Make prayer a cornerstone of their childhood and their character.
 And when God is faithful (and He always is), help them to remember.